|

 computer, because compared to the newer processors, last year's model

-is slow and cumbersome, and before too long won't even be able
+was slow and cumbersome, and before too long won't even be

 to run